Contact Us for a Free Consultation (213) 542-0979

 This is idiotic because they should have never taken the case in the first place, and they should have never done the preliminary hearing in a murder case because that is a very important hearing in which you can get a lot of good evidence.

-So, they really do the clients a disservice if you haven't done a murder case.
+So, they really do the clients a disservice if they haven't done a murder case.
 You're doing the preliminary hearing and then trying to jump ship because you realize that you're not qualified or experienced enough to do the murder case.
 A lot of people are scared to do the murder case because they realize that all of the marbles are on the line and the other person is looking for a significant period in custody.

 About the Author